Components & Views

 No Blade.
 No Twig.
 No Mustache.
-PHP IS the template engine.
-ZealPHP templates are plain .php files — loops, conditionals, expressions, classes, everything you know works.
+PHP IS the component engine.
+ZealPHP components are plain .php files — loops, conditionals, expressions, classes, everything you know works.
 Zero learning curve, full language power.

 $app->route('/users/{id}', function($id) {